Complex Generalized Integral Means Spectrum of Drifted Whole-Plane SLE and LLE: Integrable probability for drifted whole-plane SLE

 This in turn gives

 which, together with \eqref{rep} yields

 Thus we find the branch-dependent identity,

 We thus see that the result of Theorem \ref{thmrouge} for spiral whole-plane SLE is recovered for $\Re \alpha \leq 2/\kappa+1/2$ by the `physical' branch $\beta_0^-$ of the standard complex spectrum, and for $\Re \alpha \geq 2/\kappa+1/2$ by its `unphysical' branch $\beta_0^+$, in a way again similar to the real case studied in \cite[Section 5.2.1]{DHLZ}.
-We thus arrive at \begin{prop}Along the red parabola $\mathcal R$ \eqref{Red}, the integral means spectrum of the drifted whole-plane SLE is successively given by
+We thus arrive at \begin{prop} Along the red parabola $\mathcal R$ \eqref{Red}, the integral means spectrum of the drifted whole-plane SLE is successively given by

 \end{prop} \begin{rkk}The two `physical' integral means spectra $\beta_0^-$ \eqref{beta0} and $\beta_1^+$ \eqref{beta1spiralecomplexe} overlap along the red parabola $\mathcal R$ \eqref{Red} in the interval $\Re \alpha \in [1/\kappa,2/\kappa+1/2]$, a result which can be directly compared to \cite[Eqs.
-(93)-(95)]{DHLZ}. \end{rkk} This corresponds to the presence of a two-dimensional ``overlap ribbon" on the red parabola, where the complex generalized integral means spectrum takes both the $\beta_0^-$ and $\beta_1^+$ forms.
+(93)-(95)]{DHLZ}.
+The integral means spectrum is always given by one of those two `physical' spectra, which coincides with the 'physical' branch of the other spectrum in the preceding overlap interval, or with its `unphysical' branch outside the said interval. \end{rkk} This corresponds to the presence of a two-dimensional ``overlap ribbon" on the red parabola, where the complex generalized integral means spectrum takes both the $\beta_0^-$ and $\beta_1^+$ forms.
 In the 4-dimensional $(p,q)$ space, there exists a larger \emph{phase-transition} manifold, that is defined by the single condition that these two spectra are equal.
 This three-dimensional manifold must intersect the above overlap ribbon on a certain phase-transition \emph{line}.
 The study of such phase-transition manifolds is left to a future work.